chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Implementation started without verifying API availability and plugin.xml registration.", "PROJECT NOTE": "-",
     "NEW INSTRUCTION": "WHEN adding a new gutter/action via extension points THEN register plugin.xml entry and add stub class before implementing logic"
 }

+[2025-12-23 14:00] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "research platform behavior, register inspection, add settings toggle, add tests, run tests", "BOTTLENECK": "Inspection not registered and no tests executed to validate behavior.", "PROJECT NOTE": "Inspections must be registered via localInspection in plugin.xml with level/group; settings toggles are exposed via InspectionsConfigurable.", "NEW INSTRUCTION": "WHEN new inspection class is added THEN register in plugin.xml and write tests" }